mrocha316/MA206/README.md

 **Slurm.csv** - Taste test conducted on planet Decapod 10 with 50 Decapodians responding.
 Variable **Drink** is which of 3 drinks were selected as the best by each respondent.

+**squirrel2018.csv** - A dataset from the 2018 NYC squirrel census.
+The dataset has 3,023 observed squirrel sightings and documents variables such as age, fur color, if the squirrel was running, approached the observer.
+Total of 36 variables, categorical.

 **Toast.csv** - Pseudo-recreation of Mythbusters Toast dataset (Tintle textbook problem 1.CE.4), variable is if bread landed butter side up or down.